 As the entire structure was laid within a trench, this solution would be plagued with drainage problems.

-So what made macadam roads so innovative?
+What made macadam roads so effective?

-A little later, a mixture of coal tar and ironworks slag was patented by Edgar Purnell Hooley as tarmac.
+A little later, a mixture of coal tar and ironworks slag was patented by Edgar Purnell Hooley as "tarmac".

-Death and legacy
+Death and legacy of John McAdam